OrgFlow/docs/src/commands/flow-merge.md

 uid: command_flow_merge
 title: flow:merge
 stackBased: true
+starterEdition: true
+proEdition: true
+enterpriseEdition: true
 ---

 ## Description

 Merges metadata from one @concept_environment into another.

-## Process:
+## Process

 1. @concept_flowin the source and target environments (optional- see `--noSourceIn` and `--noTargetIn` options).
 1. Merge the metadata from the source environment into the target environment.
-1. @concept_flowout the target environment to deploy the result of the merge in to the target environment's Salesforce organisation (optional- see the `--noTargetOut` option).
+1. @concept_flowout the target environment to deploy the result of the merge in to the target environment's Salesforce organization (optional- see the `--noTargetOut` option).

 ## Options